richsalz/draft-rsalz-2026bis/draft-rsalz-2026bis.md

 Editor and copied to the IETF with instructions to publish the specification as an RFC.
 The specification shall at that point be removed from the Internet-Drafts directory.

-An official summary of standards actions completed and pending shall appear in each issue of ISOC's newsletter.
-This shall constitute the "publication of record" for Internet standards actions.

-The RFC Editor shall publish periodically an "Internet Official Protocol Standards" RFC [STDIDX], summarizing the status of all Internet protocol and service specifications.

 ## Advancing in the Standards Track